ExcelFunctions.net Logo

 Further details of the Matrix Determinant are given on the Wikipedia Determinant Page

-In the examples below, the Excel Mdeterm function is used to calculate the determinant of a 2x2 and a 3x3 matrix.
+The examples below show the Excel Mdeterm function, used to calculate the determinant of a 2x2 and a 3x3 matrix.

 Example 1 - 2x2 Matrix